Virtual Machine 0 picoCTF 2023 Solution

 Learn more

-COLLADA (.dae)is an XML-based 3D model interchange format.
+COLLADA (.dae) is an XML-based 3D model interchange format.
 Blender can import it directly via File -> Import -> Collada.
 The model in this challenge is a Lego-style gear assembly representing a simple machine.

 Gear ratios work as follows: if the large gear has 40 teeth and the small gear has 8 teeth, one full rotation of the large gear causes 5 full rotations of the small gear (40 / 8 = 5).
 So when the red axle (attached to the large gear) rotates by some amount, the blue axle (attached to the small gear) rotates 5 times as much.

-2. Step 2Apply the gear ratio and convert to the flag
+Apply the gear ratio and convert to the flag

 Take the large input number from the challenge description.
-Divide it by the gear ratio (5) to get the blue axle output value.
+Multiply it by the gear ratio (5) to get the blue axle output value.
 Convert the result from decimal to hexadecimal, then interpret the hex as ASCII to reveal the flag.

 python